 We arrived in Bukhara, a bastion of well-preserved silk road buildings and monuments, on the afternoon of New Year’s Eve.
 For most Central Asians, this is the biggest holiday of the year with huge celebrations… but some unusual new restrictions put in place left the locals and ourselves wondering what the fate of these celebrations might be.

 New Year’s celebrations in Uzbekistan are unlike the celebrations we typically think of.
 For them, it is a family event with lots of interaction, eating, and drinking.
 Each city will have a big street party around the New Year tree (which looks remarkably like what we call a Christmas tree!), where everyone will gather for singing, dancing, fireworks, and the many other usual party activities.
-This year, however, Uzbekistan decided in its wisdom to ban restaurants from staying open after 10pm.
+In 2016, however, Uzbekistan decided in its wisdom to ban restaurants from staying open after 10pm.
 This peculiar decision left everyone wondering what this would mean for the usually raging street parties.
 Would people bother to come out at all?

 In a heartwarming display of hospitality, a local family invited us for dinner at their private home, in their beautifully decorated dining room… but this wasn’t really the New Year’s party we’d been hoping for.
 Slowly the food stopped appearing and the bottles started to dry up, and by about 10pm things were beginning to wind down.
 Not willing to give up, we left the group to finish dinner and joined our local guide to drive down to the New Year tree to find out what, if anything, was happening.